 At f2, even several feet from the wall, the lens is hardly usable unless you’re looking to sacrifice sharpness for big bubble bokeh and shallow depth.

-F2.8 is a significant improvement over f2, then between f4 and f8 the lens seem to give the sharpest results.
+F2.8 is a significant improvement over f2, then between f4 and f8, the lens seems to give the sharpest results.

 Bokeh / Swirling Cat Eye Effect